The Grant Cycle

 - Contact an individual or organization and suggest that they develop an application that responds to an unmet need.
 The LCC can suggest ways the project might be carried out.
 Approval cannot be promised.
 The proposal must be evaluated fairly with all other submitted applications.

 - Reach out to art associations, studios, and galleries to ensure local artists are aware of funding opportunities.

-LCCs can assist applicants during the application process:
+Ways in which LCCs can assist applicants during the application process:

 - Staff a table at the library for an hour or two at a convenient time before the deadline to answer applicant questions.

 - Offer an LCC grant writing workshop in advance of the deadline to review the application questions, funding criteria and other procedures required to complete a proposal.
-Identify your council’s priorities and review criteria and use it to help applicants evaluate their proposal idea and budget.
+Identify your council’s priorities and review criteria and use them to help applicants evaluate their proposal idea and budget.
 Use and modify these sample resources to plan and hold a grant writing workshop:

 - Create your own fact sheet.
 A fact sheet can save time that you might otherwise spend on the phone with applicants answering repetitive, basic questions.
 A fact sheet also helps LCCs provide consistent information.
 When creating a fact sheet, consider including the following:

 - Basic eligibility requirements and criteria, along with any council priorities and guidelines.

 - Any relevant instructions such as whether you require supplemental materials when submitting a grant request.